gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 redis['master'] = false
 ```

+You can find the relevant attributes defined in [gitlab_rails.rb][omnifile].

 ## Troubleshooting

 There are a lot of moving parts that needs to be taken care carefully
 in order for the HA setup to work as expected.

-Before proceeding with the troubleshooting below, check your firewall
+Before proceeding with the troubleshooting below, check your firewall rules:
-rules:

 - Redis machines
    - Accept TCP connection in `6379`
    - Connect to the other Redis machines via TCP in `6379`